 Welcome to Audulus!
 With Audulus you can build synthesizers from first principles, design new sounds, or process audio.
 All with real-time low-latency processing suitable for live performance.

 - Pinch with two fingers to zoom in and out of your patch.

 - Drag on the background or with two fingers to pan.

 - Double-tap on a node to zoom in for editing.

 - Double-tap on the background to zoom out and see your entire patch.

 - Many operations use context menus - hold down the context menu button with one hand and tap with the other.

 - To create a new node, hold the context menu button, and tap on the background.

-- To make a connection, hold the connection button and drag from an output to an input.
+- To make a connection, zoom in and drag from an output to an input.

-- Tap the button in the lower right corner to bring up the on-screen keyboard.
+- Tap the keyboard button to bring up the on-screen keyboard.